-Crippling ice, heavy rain expected as storm hits central US

-OKLAHOMA CITY (AP) — A winter storm that brought heavy snow and rainfall to northern California is descending upon the southern Plains, packing crippling ice accumulations and heavy rain that could cause widespread power outages and flooding.

-The National Weather Service has issued an ice storm warning for northwestern Oklahoma starting Friday morning, and a winter storm watch for much of the rest of Oklahoma, Kansas and Missouri along with parts of Illinois and Texas.
-Forecasters said the potential for a significant ice storm is increasing and the region could see up to 1 inch of ice.
-Storms are also expected Saturday and Sunday.
+Thunder, freezing rain marks storm's arrival in Plains

+Freezing rain began overnight across parts of Oklahoma, southern Kansas and Missouri.
+The atmosphere was turbulent enough that thunder rumbled during an episode of freezing rain in Joplin, Missouri.

+Forecasters said ice could cause power outages and numerous crashes on the region’s roadways.
+The storm system brought heavy snow and floods to California earlier this week.

-“We could see some fairly significant ice accumulations,” said Kevin Brown, a meteorologist with the National Weather Service in Norman, Oklahoma.
+“We could see some fairly significant ice accumulations,” National Weather Service forecaster Kevin Brown said.
 “Enough ice accumulations to cause a lot of problems with trees and power lines and power interruptions.”

-In northwestern Oklahoma, where the forecast calls for up to an inch of accumulated ice, residents Thursday were snatching up flashlights, batteries and alternative energy sources in anticipation of power disruptions.

 “They’re grabbing generators, and I’m sold out,” said Raymond Bopp, assistant manager of the Woodward Ace Hardware store in Woodward, Oklahoma, about 140 miles northwest of Oklahoma City.

-The last time the area experienced a significant ice storm was in 2001, when electrical power was interrupted for three or four days, Bopp said.
-Residents who recall the inconvenience were taking no chances.

-“They’ve been buying a lot of flashlights,” Bopp said.
-Propane containers, kerosene and lamp oil also were selling well as the storm neared.

-The Oklahoma Department of Emergency Management was assembling generators and supplies for temporary shelters across northwestern and northern Oklahoma, said spokeswoman Keli Cain.
+The Oklahoma Department of Emergency Management assembled generators and gathered supplies for use in temporary shelters, spokeswoman Keli Cain said.

-“If there’s a need for additional generators, we want them to be available,” Cain said.

-In Kansas, up to 1 inch of ice was expected to fall in “multiple rounds” of freezing rain between Friday and early Monday in parts of the state, including Wichita, Kansas’ largest city.
-The weather service said the potential impact will be power outages, slick roads and accidents.

 Concern about the storm prompted Missouri Gov. Eric Greitens to activate the state Emergency Operations Center.